mymindishazel/marv-docs/commands/song/controls.md

 ---

 ### -seek [time]
-Seeks to the specified time
+Seeks to the specified time.

 ---